thisrohangupta/changelog/upgrade/git_experience_configuration_code.md

 2. User's can manage these configuration in Git and use Git's user commit and auditing capabilities to track changes
 3. Being able to test different versions of the pipeline out before promoting to main or stable version

-The above benefits apply for both CI and CD.
+The above benefits apply for both Continuous Integration and Continuous Deployment.
 We decided to extend these benfits to Harness constructs like Templates and Input Sets because they too are part of the pipeline and would benefit from similar pipeline as code capabilities.

 Service and Environments are seperate objects that reside outside of the Pipeline in Harness.
 They are managed independently and that makes the misconfiguration risk even greater.
 If changes aren't properly resolved or propagated from core object to pipeline, it results in a failed pipeline.

-The challenges with core CD Constructs being managed in Git:
+The challenges with core Continuous Deployment Constructs being managed in Git:

 1. Services have dependencies on the manifest configuration, variables, artifacts and config files that all need associated with the service.
-To ensure that they can be managed together and be leveraged together, user's would need to adhere to a nested construct in their Github repo that would break if those objects were moved or distributed across different locations in a single repo or via multiple repos.
+To ensure that they can be managed together and be leveraged together, user's would need to adhere to a nested construct in their Git repo that would break if those objects were moved or distributed across different locations in a single repo or via multiple repos.
 Services have their own lifecycle that resides outside of the pipeline.

 2. Environments would have the similar construct restraints, it has dependencies on the infrastructures that are associated with it, the environment variables and any service specific overrides would need to be enforced and grouped in a singular repo in a structured folder structure.
 Any moving or updating of this object can result in a breaking change.
 The configuration would no longer be usable by others who consume that environment as a target deployment location.
 Environments and Infrastructures have their own lifecylce that reside outside of the pipeline.

-### What is an alternative to manage these other objects in Github?
+### What is an alternative to manage these other objects in Git?

 We recommend our user's leveraging the Harness Terraform Provider or our APIs to automate the management their Configuration in Harness like Services, Environments and Infrastructure Definitions.
 Terraform is an industry standard in how business manage and update their configuration as code.
 The Terraform Provider has been leveraged to manage these Harness resources as code via corresponding Terraform Configuration files.
 Users may have a module that just generates and updates services and they use a tfvars file to pass in the proper and configurable parameters.
 Using Harness pipelines, Harness can orchestrate the process to make the change reliably without any state conflict.
 Harness DB remains the source of truth for the UI while users can vet and publish changes via their automation.